apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Winter affects mood, mind, weight and sex drives, research suggests**
+**New Hampshire Gov. Sununu to endorse Nikki Haley for president**

-You can read more about it [here](https://www.washingtonpost.com/wellness/2023/12/12/winter-mood-sex-concentration-diet/).
+You can read more about it [here](https://www.politico.com/news/2023/12/12/sununu-nikki-haley-endorsement-00131264).

 ## Requirements
 - Python 3.8